amirrajan/mokepon/readme.md

    "Hello World"])
 ```

-The token and block delimeter counts are about the same, but _they
+The token and block delimiter counts are about the same, but _they
 are not overloaded, nor do they contextually change_ (ie. not
 _complex_).
 Given this consistency, plugins make it very straight
-forward to manipluation these `symbolic-expressions` (you won't be
+forward to manipulation these `symbolic-expressions` (you won't be
 balancing parenthesis as much as you think).

 Look.
 I get it.
 You're used to the Ada-based syntax that JavaScript
 (and ES6) borrows from.
 Learning languages that have similar syntax
 are _easy_ (familiar).
 But it doesn't change the fact that this syntax
-is more _complex_ (has measurable, objective cognative overhead)
+is more _complex_ (has measurable, objective cognitive overhead)
 than ClojureScript.
 If you haven't worked with a Lisp dialect,
 ClojureScript's syntax looks _hard_ (unfamiliar), which is completely
 fair.
-But, its syntax is also _simple_ (has less cognative overhead).
+But, its syntax is also _simple_ (has less cognitive overhead).

-In essense, _hard_ things can eventually become _easy_.
+In essence, _hard_ things can eventually become _easy_.
 But, _complex_
 things have a much much more difficult time in becoming _simple_.
 The
 three hours worth of videos go into great detail about the simplicity of
 ClojureScript (you should watch them if you still haven't).